 Studies which address a specific application or function are considered to be part of the "building block development".
-The development of a merge support function for approach is an example of a building block study.

-In 2024 / 2025 the focus will be on the further development and validation of building blocks as most of the needed strategies have been developed in the 2021-2023 period.
-An area that will come into focus in the period 2024 - 2028 is the increased application of artificial intelligence techniques in aviation as described in the current EASA roadmap and the related roadmap of automation in ATC in Eurocontrol's ATM masterplan.
+In 2025 / 2026 the focus will be on the further development and validation of building blocks as most of the needed strategies have been developed in the 2021-2023 period.
+An area that will come into focus in the period 2025 - 2029 is the increased application of artificial intelligence techniques in aviation as described in the current EASA roadmap and the related roadmap of automation in ATC in Eurocontrol's ATM masterplan.